Places to Go

 Ride the elevator all the way down to the underground Concourse to see the Plaza Art Collection called "the most important State collection of modern art in the country" by the director of NYC’s Museum of Modern Art.

 Get a quick, tasty breakfast at Cider Belly Doughnuts and walk to the nearby Corning Preserve.
-There you can rent a smart bike with GPS ($5. an hour), thanks to Albany’s new CDPHP Cycle bike-sharing program, for a scenic ride along the Hudson River.
+There you can rent a smart bike with GPS ($5 an hour), thanks to Albany’s CDPHP Cycle bike-sharing program, for a scenic ride along the Hudson River.

 Visit Schuyler Mansion State Historic Site, historic home of Revolutionary War General Philip Schuyler and his family.
-BTW: General Schuyler was the father-in-law of Alexander Hamilton, inspiration for the hit Broadway musical.
+By the way, General Schuyler was Alexander Hamilton's father-in-law—yes, that Hamilton.